 Most Australian awards require rosters to be provided at least 7 days in advance, with some requiring 14 days.
 However, best practice for transparency often exceeds minimum requirements.
 Many businesses find that 2-week advance rosters significantly reduce disputes and improve staff satisfaction while still allowing operational flexibility for adjustments.

-Can transparent rostering prevent fair work claims?
+Can transparent rostering prevent Fair Work claims?

 While transparent rostering cannot prevent all claims, it significantly reduces risk.
 Many Fair Work disputes stem from allegations of unfair treatment, discrimination, or failure to provide required notice.
 When rostering decisions are documented, communicated clearly, and applied consistently, employers have strong evidence to defend against such claims and often prevent them arising in the first place.